ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

    SGLC then SMB will still be computed in CLM, but it won't be downscaled to a high-resolution ice sheet grid.)

-However, it is also possible to run CESM with an evolving ice sheet.
-In this case, CLM responds to CISM's evolution by adjusting the areas of the glacier landunit and each elevation class within this landunit, as well as the mean topographic heights of each elevation class.
+It is also possible to run CESM with an evolving ice sheet.
+In this case, CLM responds to CISM's evolution by adjusting the areas of the glacier land unit and each elevation class within this land unit, as well as the mean topographic heights of each elevation class.
 Thus, CLM's glacier areas and elevations remain in sync with CISM's.
 Conservation of mass and energy is done as for other landcover change (see Chapter :numref:`rst_Transient Landcover Change`).

 .. _Glacier regions: